 Exercise is just fantastic anyway but it can really help to drain the sinuses.

 This is a great one of your sinuses are killing you.
 I just jump in a really hot shower and breath in the steam.
 It gets the sinuses draining by heating them up, but also helps to humidify the air you’re breathing, soothing the sinuses in the process.
 Hitting a sauna or steam room is also fantastic.
 In the last three years the only time I’ve felt absolutely free of pressure is after or during a long hot shower.
+You can also consider getting yourself a personal steam inhaler.

 If you have really clogged sinuses or eustachian tubes, you will be happy to know that there are machines that you can now get that you can use to literally “suck” the gunk out.